|

 is simple.
 So that each resource will be available

-on demand to the user.
+on demand to an individual owner/user.
 USE is the

 principle that must be addressed - not unnecessary